ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart_NonContainer.rst

 .. code-block:: console

-   git clone -b ufs-v1.0.0 https://github.com/ufs-community/ufs-srweather-app.git
+   git clone -b develop https://github.com/ufs-community/ufs-srweather-app.git

 ..
    COMMENT: This will need to be changed to the updated release branch of the SRW repo once it exists.